saurabhagg301/scrambled-strings/README.md

 # Logging
-Check logs in the **logs.txt** file which contains map of dictionary words
-key = starting character
-value = array of word's signature
+Check logs in the **logs.txt** file which contains map of dictionary words with key = starting character and value = array of word's signature
 and in subsequent lines:
 Line number, the word being matched from input file and the counter value being incremented for the matched word